-You get rewards for taking your baby for vaccinations before they turn 2 years old.

-• \$10 for the first 10 immunizations
+You can get rewards for taking your baby for vaccinations before they turn 2 years old.
+You can get \$10 for each of the first 10 vaccinations.

-Mammography Program - \$25 reward
+Mammography Program - \$50 reward

-Women ages 50 to 74 can earn a \$25 reward each year when they get their mammogram
+Women ages 45 to 74 can earn a \$50 reward each year when they get their mammogram.